Updated on 2024-11-12 GMT+08:00

 When the node is restarted, the driver will be downloaded and installed again.
 Ensure that the OBS bucket link of the driver is valid.

 2. Log in to the OBS console.
-In the navigation pane on the left, select Object Storage.
+In the navigation pane, select Object Storage.

 3. In the bucket list, click the bucket name you want.
 The Overview page of the bucket is displayed.